Single? Six dos and don’ts for retirement

 1) Do plan, plan, plan and embrace financial education

-One of the key findings from the interactive investor Great British Retirement Survey 2022, which surveyed 10,000 people, was that 10 years after the introduction of auto-enrolment for workplace pensions, one in four people said that they know nothing about pensions.
+One of the key findings from the interactive investor Great British Retirement Survey 2025, which surveyed 9,000 people, was that more than a decade after the introduction of auto-enrolment for workplace pensions, 42% don’t know the pension pot required for a comfortable retirement and 34% of pension savers don’t know how much they expect to have saved by retirement.

 Financial education wasn’t on the agenda for many of us at school, but it’s never too late to learn if you don’t know as much as you’d like about investing and pensions.
-I’m talking up my own book here, but signing up to newsletters at interactive investor, such as How to Invest, or visiting our Knowledge Centre could help you.
-And I speak as a person who started investing in their mid-30s.
+I’m talking up my own book here, but signing up to newsletters at interactive investor, such as How to Invest, or raising questions with other investors on the ii Community app could inform your own decision.

 Life expectancy in the UK for men and women has increased over the past 40 years, and some individuals could be spending close to 30 years in retirement.
 That is a lot of time for hobbies and holidays, but how will you fund them, as well as your living costs?

-Figures published below can help you consider what income to aim for in retirement, and checking the current amount you have in your pension(s) lets you track progress towards your goal.
+Figures published below can help you consider what income to aim for in retirement.
+Checking the current amount you have in your pension(s) lets you track progress towards your goal.

 Income needed for retirement | ||||